julianrojas87/icwe2023-evaluation/graph-database/stardog/README.md

+# Install and run Stardog

+1. Execute the `./start-stardog.sh` script from this folder.

 # Importing data into Stardog

 1. Execute the following command to load the ERA KG into a running Stardog instance: